 - Work on acceptance if the problem cannot be solved then & there (link to emotion-focused coping)

 - Share the workload

 - Giving company to carry out activities

-Emotion-focused is all about managing emotions in a useful way.
-That means, handling negative emotions, and creating opportunities for positive emotions.
-Panic attacks, acting out, aggressive behavior, extreme frustration, are all common in a crisis but a few coping techniques can help!
-Here are some techniques that will help.
+Emotion-focused coping is all about managing emotions in a useful way.
+That means handling negative emotions and creating opportunities for positive emotions.
+Panic attacks, acting out, aggressive behavior, extreme frustration, are all common in a crisis and a few coping techniques can help!
+Here are some strategies.